curl/everything-curl/usingcurl/tls/verify.md

 know that, we could just as well be talking with an impostor that just *appears* to be who we think it is.

-To check that it communicates with the right TLS server, curl uses a "CA store" - a set of certificates to verify the signature of the server's certificate.
+To check that it communicates with the right TLS server, curl uses a CA store - a set of certificates to verify the signature of the server's certificate.
 All servers provide a certificate to the client as part of the TLS handshake and all public TLS-using servers have acquired that certificate from an established Certificate Authority.